Writer and Contributing Editor at Witness Magazine

 Curator’s Notes, hybrid mini-memoir, published in Spring, 2020 issue of Palaver Journal - The curator tells his story through family photos, short texts and scanned excerpts from the family archive—diary entries, letters and other scribblings.

-My full-length memoir, (working title - Seeing Danny) is a work in progress
+My full-length memoir, (working title - The Blinding Light of AIDS) is a work in progress

 Eli Jacobs grew up in New York and moved to Israel at the age of 23.
 He is the joyous father of six, grandfather of two and loving partner of Becky Kook.